• Skip to primary navigation

 • Add remaining broth and stir.

 • Divide spaghetti into three batches.
 Add spaghetti to the inner pot in a criss-cross pattern: add one-third of spaghetti over the tomatoes, spreading it out horizontally.
-Add the next one-third of spaghetti, spreading out vertically.
-Add the final layer, spreading out horizontally. (see blog post for step by step photos).
+Push down with a spatula to submerge the pasta.
+Repeat with the remaining batches (see the blog post for step by step photos).

-• Using a spatula, push down on spaghetti until submerged in the liquid.
+• Using a spatula, push down on spaghetti until it has submerged in the liquid.

-• Close the lid and pressure cook for 6 minutes.
+• Close the lid and pressure cook on High Pressure for 6 minutes.

-• Do a 2 to 5 minute Natural Pressure Release (NPR 2 to 5). *
+• Do a 2 to 5 minute Natural Pressure Release and release the pressure in bursts.
+[Read More: The Different Pressure Release Methods]

 • Open the lid and stir spaghetti and meat sauce until combined.
 If there are any strands of spaghetti stuck together, use a fork to separate the strands.

-• If you find the spaghetti to be too liquidy, allow it to rest for about 5 minutes, and it will absorb the extra liquid.
+• If you find the spaghetti is too liquidy, allow it to rest for about 10 minutes, and it will absorb the extra liquid.
+If it's still too liquidy, select Saute mode and simmer until thickened.

 • Sprinkle with chopped parsley and shredded parmesan cheese before serving.